donkevlar/Bookshelf-Traveller/README.md

 **When using commands that use images, i.e. `/media_progress` or `/recent_sessions`, the server must use an `HTTPS` connection due to a requirement from discord's API.
 If not, no image will be generated.**

 **Important note regarding `HTTPS` connections.
 I've experienced a lot of issues when streaming audio from my server to discord using a https connection as the source.
 I have yet to confirm if this is a double NAT issue, a reverse proxy issue or otherwise.
 I suggest you utilize a direct connection to your server i.e. `http://127.0.0.1:13378` if you intend to listen to an audiobook for more than 15 minutes at a time.
 As a workaround for including images, I've added the `OPT_IMAGE_URL` env variable.
 If this is utilized (With an https connection) the bot will use this link for all images instead of the initial server url.**

+### Troubleshooting
+**Before reporting an issue, please make sure that you enable `DEBUG_MODE=True`.
+You can use this when reporting an issue as it will describe all backend services and any script-related problems.**

 ### Environmental Variables